-Support for the centres
+Support for the Centres

 Moray Council hold a license to operate the Duke of Edinburgh's Award and has a small team that supports the centres in delivering the Award as part of our commitment to community learning and development.
 The team is:

-- Karen Delaney – DofE Manager
+- Fiona Herd – DofE Manager

 - Andy Greenhalgh – DofE Development Worker for East Moray: including Buckie High School, Keith Grammar School, Milnes High School, Speyside High School and Keith Explorer Scouts.

 - Chris Gransden – DofE Development Worker for West Moray: including Elgin Academy, Elgin High School, Forres Academy, Lossiemouth High School, Drumduan Upper School, Daedalus Explorer Scouts and Kinloss Barracks.

 We work together on a daily basis and our responsibilities include advising centres on DofE policy (both national and regional) and providing training for new and existing volunteers.
 We produce a monthly newsletter to spread the word on new policy, opportunities for participants and volunteers and news stories about DofE in Moray.